Young Tom Morris: Personal life and death

-In a team match on 11 September 1875 at North Berwick, with the Morrises facing brothers Willie and Mungo Park, Young Tom received a telegram from home requesting his immediate return; his pregnant wife, Margaret Drinnen, had gone into a difficult labour.
-Only two holes remained in the match; Old Tom and Young Tom finished the match, winning, and hurried home by ship across the Firth of Forth and up the coast, but when Young Tom got there both his wife and newborn baby were dead.
-Young Tom was broken-hearted.
+In a team match on 11 September 1875 at North Berwick, with the Morris duo facing brothers Willie and Mungo Park, Morris received a telegram from home requesting his immediate return; his pregnant wife, Margaret Drinnen, had gone into a difficult labour.
+Only two holes remained in the match; the Morris duo finished the match, winning, and hurried home by ship across the Firth of Forth and up the coast, but when Morris got there, both his wife and newborn baby had died.
+Morris was heart-broken.
 Not quite four months later, on Christmas Day, he died at the age of 24.
 The official cause of death, according to his death certificate, was pulmonary hemorrhage causing apnea.
-Young Tom had played and won a marathon challenge match in terrible weather a few weeks earlier, and this may have weakened him.
+Morris had played and won a marathon challenge match in terrible weather a few weeks earlier, and this may have weakened him.

 Legacy

 Morris was a tremendous golf innovator who raised the playing standard significantly, and this, together with his aggressive promotion of his own skills, led to an enormous increase in the popularity of golf for spectators.
 Some of his challenge matches attracted thousands of spectators from all over Scotland.
 Such was the interest that major London newspapers and magazines sent correspondents to Scotland, a 400-mile trip by rail, to cover his challenge matches in the 1870s.
 Although Morris won a very high percentage of his matches and tournaments, he managed to minimise animosity among rivals, who had to improve their own games to stay competitive.
 He had a friendly personality, and was widely respected.

 Morris was ranked the 14th best golfer of all time in a survey published in Golf Magazine, September 2009.
 He was the top player whose career was entirely in the 19th century.
 His father, Old Tom, was ranked 19th.